Pearson-Higher-Ed/alerts/README.contribute.md

 ### Test

-The project is wired to unit test with the [Jest framework](https://facebook.github.io/jest/) and [Enzyme](http://airbnb.io/enzyme/), a JavaScript testing utility for React that makes it easier to assert, manipulate, and traverse your component's output.
+The project is wired to unit test with the [Mocha](https://mochajs.org/) framework, and can do [shallow rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering) with React's test utilities.

 Linting will run automatically prior to executing the test suite.